bparanj/crystal/computer/electronics/design/electromagnet.md

 ### 1. **Electromagnetism**:
    - **Fundamental Force**: Electromagnetism is one of the four fundamental forces of nature and describes how electric charges interact with each other and with magnetic fields.
 It encompasses the behavior and interaction of electric and magnetic fields, as well as how they are influenced by charges and currents.
-   - **Key Principles**: Electromagnetism is governed by several key principles, including:
+   - **Key Principles**: Electromagnetism is governed by several key principles, :
      - **Ampère's Law**: Describes how an electric current flowing through a conductor generates a magnetic field around it.
      - **Faraday’s Law of Induction**: Describes how a changing magnetic field can induce an electric current in a conductor.
      - **Maxwell’s Equations**: A set of equations that summarize the behavior of electric and magnetic fields and their interactions.